Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Learning contextualized column embeddings

 \subsection{Contrastive Learning Framework}

-Contrastive learning is a self-supervision approach that learns data representations where similar data items are close while distinct data items are far apart.
-In \name, we adopt the SimCLR algorithm~\cite{DBLP:conf/icml/ChenK0H20} which was recently shown to be effective in computer vision and NLP applications.
-Figure \ref{fig:simclr} illustrates the high-level idea of the algorithm.
-The goal is to learn a column encoder $\bigM$ for tables.
-For simplicity, we first assume that $\bigM$ takes a single column as input at a time.

-The high-level idea of the algorithm is to connect representations of the same or unionable columns in their representation space while separating representations of distinct columns.
-To achieve the first goal, the algorithm leverages a data augmentation operator $\mathsf{op}$.
-Intuitively, given a batch of columns $X = \{x_1, \dots, x_N\}$ where $N$ is the batch size, $\mathsf{op}$ transforms $X$ into a semantics-preserving view $X_{\mathsf{aug}}$.
-For a single-column, one choice of the augmentation operator can be uniform sampling of the values from the original column.
+The goal is to connect representations of the same or unionable columns in their representation space while separating representations of distinct columns.
+To achieve the first goal, Algorithm~\ref{alg:simclr} leverages a data augmentation operator $\mathsf{op}$ (Line~\ref{line:aug}).
+Given a batch of columns $X = \{x_1, \dots, x_N\}$ where $N$ is the batch size, $\mathsf{op}$ transforms $X$ into a semantics-preserving view $X_{\mathsf{aug}}$.
+We design the augmentation operator to be uniform sampling of the values from the original column.
+By doing so, we can generate diverse views of the same column while all views preserve the original semantic types.
 Then $\bigM$ can encode the batches $X$ (also $X_{\mathsf{ori}}$ which is a copy of $X$ in the figure) and $X_{\mathsf{aug}}$ into column embedding vectors $\vec{Z}_{\mathsf{ori}}$ and $\vec{Z}_{\mathsf{aug}}$ respectively.
-Note that $\vec{Z}_{\mathsf{ori}}$ and $\vec{Z}_{\mathsf{aug}}$ are both matrices with size $N$ times the dimension of embedding vector (e.g., 768 for BERT).
+Note that $\vec{Z}_{\mathsf{ori}}$ and $\vec{Z}_{\mathsf{aug}}$ are both matrices with size $N$ times the dimension of embedding vector (e.g., 768 for BERT). \ref{line:aug}